mfvanek/useful-sql-scripts/running_pg_cluster_in_docker/1. Hello Postgres cluster/README.md

 ### Ensure replica has been promoted to primary

-See containers logs and wait for
+See container logs and wait for

 ```
 LOG:  database system was not properly shut down; automatic recovery in progress